inmanta/examples/Networking/SR Linux/README.md

 # SR Linux Module

+This repository showcases our `SR Linux` module and has a few examples to get you started with Inmanta.

 The provided examples in the `*.cf` files can be applied on `SR Linux` devices either on:

 * A device that you already have and by changing the IP address, port, etc... in the examples files